rust-lang/reference/src/patterns.md

 }
 ```

-in the first match expression, the value is copied (or moved).
+In the first match expression, the value is copied (or moved).
 In the second match,
 a reference to the same memory location is bound to the variable value.
 This syntax is
-needed because in destructuring subpatterns we can't apply the `&` operator to
+needed because in destructuring subpatterns the `&` operator can't be applied to
 the value's fields.
-For example:
+For example, the following is not valid:

 ```rust,compile_fail
 # struct Person {